lmuntaner/tech-introduction-product-people/docs/networking/http.md

 An example of a 4xx would be that you asked for the wrong path.
 You have probably seen those 404 pages.
 This status means that what you are looking for does not exist.

 A 5xx happens when the request is ok, but the server had a problem.
 Maybe the database connection failed, or there is a bug and it crashed.

+### HTTPS

+HTTPS is an extension of the HTTP protocol that brings more security.

+The main difference is that the information sent through the protocol is encrypted.
+Which means that if a third-party intercepts a request or response, it won't be able to understand what's in there.

+This type of attacks are called *man-in-the-middle* attacks.

+HTTPS is becoming the norm rather than HTTP.
+In Chrome, if a website is served through HTTP it is considered as non-secure.
+Most search engines rank better if the website is served through HTTPS.

+Any concept learned about HTTP can be applied to HTTPS.

 ## Fun fact